Graph-COM/Benchmark_for_DGRL_in_Hardwares/docs/source/DGRL/method_select.rst

-The DGRL-Hardware toolbox provides the implementation of 21 existing combinations of backbone/message passing direction and positional encoding (PE) incorporation.
-One can call one of these methods by editing the general configuration (listed in `./configs/general/ <https://github.com/Graph-COM/Benchmark_for_DGRL_in_Hardwares/tree/main/DGRL_Hardware/configs/general>`_) and the PE configuration (listed in `./configs/pe/ <https://github.com/Graph-COM/Benchmark_for_DGRL_in_Hardwares/tree/main/DGRL_Hardware/configs/pe>`_,
+The DGRL-Hardware toolbox provides the implementation of 21 existing combinations of GNN, GT backbone, message passing direction and positional encoding (PE) incorporation.
+One can call one of these methods by editing the general configuration (listed in `./configs/general/ <https://github.com/Graph-COM/Benchmark_for_DGRL_in_Hardwares/tree/main/DGRL_Hardware/configs/general>`_) and the PE configuration (listed in `./configs/pe/ <https://github.com/Graph-COM/Benchmark_for_DGRL_in_Hardwares/tree/main/DGRL_Hardware/configs/pe>`_.

 An example of the genral config can be as follows: